Toward Robust GraphRAG: Mitigating Retrieval Drift and Hallucination from Imperfect Knowledge Graphs: Supplementary Results

+We analyze representative incorrect cases.
+Figure~\ref{fig:failure_planner} shows a planner-side error, where the generated constraint plan omits the intermediate variable required by the query and therefore directs retrieval to the wrong entity.
+Figure~\ref{fig:failure_evidence} shows an evidence-side insufficiency case, where CS-RAG does not propagate the under-supported binding, but the required bridge evidence is absent or too implicit in both the KG and the recovered textual pool.

-\section{Case Study}
+\subsection{Case Study}

-Figure~\ref{fig:case_study_trace} shows a two-hop example illustrating how C2RAG addresses both spurious noise and incomplete information in an imperfect KG.
-The query is decomposed into two constraint triples with unknown variables (?prison, ?year).
+Figure~\ref{fig:case_study_trace} shows a two-hop example illustrating how CS-RAG addresses both spurious noise and incomplete information in an imperfect KG.
+The planner converts the query into two atomic constraints with unknown variables (?prison, ?year).
 At Hop-1, the 1-hop neighborhood around the anchor contains several semantically similar but constraint-violating tuples, which reflect spurious structural distractors.
 After constraint-based retrieval with relation-variant alignment, the candidate distribution becomes concentrated and the sufficiency check yields $N_{\text{eff}}<\gamma$, so the hop is marked as Resolved and ?prison is bound to Tower of London.
 At Hop-2, although the candidates remain topically related to the resolved entity, the KG does not provide a tuple that satisfies the target constraint used as a prison until, leading to an ambiguous candidate distribution with $N_{\text{eff}}\ge\gamma$ and an Unresolved decision.
-C2RAG then activates textual recovery, retrieves and reranks anchor-filtered sentences, and recovers the missing evidence needed to resolve ?year as 1952.
+CS-RAG then activates textual recovery, retrieves and reranks passages, and recovers the missing evidence needed to resolve ?year as 1952.
 Finally, the QA model is prompted with the query and the constraint-aligned evidence for both hops to generate the answer.